0001 — Sendable concurrency model

 -- → Error: type 'JsonObject' is not SendableType naming and namespaces

-Types are named for what they are, not how they're used.
+Types named for what they are.
 No Concurrent* prefix.
 No Sync* prefix.
-Types live in the modules where they semantically belong.
+Types live in semantically correct modules.

 | Current name | New name | Module | Sendable? |